signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 ## Jest

 Jest on the other hand is even easier to setup and furthermore less painful.
-In this case there's no need of chai, SinonJs, istanbul or any other extra additions to it, unless you need them of course.
+In this case there's no need of Chai, SinonJs, Istanbul or any other extra additions to it, unless you need them of course.
 And as a plus it also includes the built-in [snapshot](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html) testing.

 The test assertions for the same component won't change that much: